ebullient/obsidian-theme-ebullientworks/README.md

 3. Create a snippet (e.g. a file named`accent-colors.css`) containing this content in the `.obsidian/snippets` directory.
 Go to the Obsidian Appearance settings use the refresh button if necessary to find the snippet, and enable it.
 Provided you've selected the "custom" value in the primary/secondary style settings drop-down, you should be off to the races with this brilliant red.

-### Changing tag colors
+### Changing tag colors (before 0.5.0)

 As of 0.2.7, you can alter the color contrast (against the usual scale, 0-6) for tags in light or dark mode.

+With Obsidian 0.16, use the "accent color" setting on the appearance pane to set your tag color.
+Resetting the value will show the theme default.

 #### Custom color

-Change the color to your own value (using the above bold red as an example):
+Change the color to your own value (using the above bold red as an example) in a snippet:
 ```
 .theme-dark {
   --tags: #ae2012;